 According to a Gartner report, with an estimated 21 billion connected sensors and endpoints by 2020, digital twins will exist for billions of things in the near future.
 Potentially billions of dollars of savings in maintenance repair and operation (MRO) and optimized IoT asset performance.

 Learn how developing a digital twin strategy can help you harness the convergence of the digital and physical worlds.
+Watch our video recording of this first part of our webinar series from April 2021.

-Are you preparing to make an investment in digital twins?
 Digital twins are a novel and unique way to combine software and hardware.
 The projects require a heavy investment of both hard and soft costs.
 If you get it right, the payoff is worth the effort.
 Like with any new technology, change is constant and you may have a skills gap on your team.

 There will be live sessions where attendees can join in and listen live to the presentations, ask questions, and interact with presenters.
 Also, Microsol Resources will be presenting two (2) break-out sessions discussing AEC trends, including: